コンテンツにスキップ

 Text: Akiko Inoue

-French artist Christian Rizzo has many hats, including choreographer, sculptor, designer, musician, stage designer, and opera director.
-Most recently, he was the curator of the video exhibition "Are you there?" at the Yokohama Red Brick Warehouse, and this time he was in charge of the composition, choreography, and stage design for the dance performed at the KAAT Kanagawa Arts Theater.
-Nowadays, when people tend to specialize more and more, is there anyone who is active in such a wide variety of fields?
+French artist Christian Rizzo is a multifaceted artist, choreographer, sculptor, designer, musician, stage designer, and opera director.
+He recently curated the video exhibition "Are You There?" at the Yokohama Red Brick Warehouse, and this time he was responsible for the composition, choreography, and stage design of a dance performance at the KAAT Kanagawa Arts Theatre.
+In these days of increasing specialization, is it possible to imagine someone else who is so active in such a wide range of fields?

-By the way, the main theme of this dance performance is "exile from one's self with a hint of melancholy."
+By the way, the main theme of this dance performance is "banishment from the melancholic self."

 You can watch the digest and Lizzo's comments here.

-As you can see from the video, the elements on stage include dance, music, sets, and lighting, and the set is only a rectangular box.
-The props included stones, letters, backpacks, plants, books, etc., and the box set was disassembled and its shape changed to subtly change the stage space.
+As you can see from the video, the elements on stage were dance, music, set, and lighting, and the set was just a rectangular box.
+Props included stones, letters, backpacks, plants, books, etc., and the set box was disassembled and changed shape to subtly change the stage space.

-While the dance and music were constantly changing, Kati Olive's lighting created minimal effects of light and shadow.
-(It was so beautiful!)
+While the dance and music were constantly changing, Kati Olive's lighting provided a minimalist play of light and shadow (so beautiful!).

 When you step into the venue...